helmedeiros/blog/content/en/posts/2024-06-25-okr-alignment.md

 ---
+title:
-title: 'From Strategy to Commitment: How Pernelle and I Run OKR Alignment with Our Teams'
+  "From Strategy to Commitment: How Pernelle and I Run OKR Alignment with Our Teams"
 categories:
   - Leadership
   - Technology
 date: 2024-06-25
+description:
-description: A practical guide to engaging your team in building quarterly OKRs together through transparent, structured facilitation.
+  A practical guide to engaging your team in building quarterly OKRs together through transparent, structured facilitation.
 series:
   - OKRA
 series_order: 6
-subtitle: Leadership strategies and team management
+subtitle: Master the complete 5-session OKRA framework that transforms abstract company goals into team-owned OKRs with full buy-in and clear execution plans
 ---

 ## Why We Created the OKRA Framework